giovanism/e/content/post/git-log-all-graph-oneline/index.md

 engineering course.
 In my software engineering course we try to implement SCRUM agile software development methodology.
 There are some requirements for the scoring system and the lecturer team mandates every group to implement a variant of Git Flow branching model.
-Our project are split into PBIs (Project Backlog Item).
+Our project are split into PBIs (Product Backlog Item).
 PBI is a unit of tangible progress/product that can be used by the user/client.
 These PBIs are broken down even more into tasks that can tackled down by one person.